-2 hrs lecture, 3 hrs lab (GR or P/NP).
+2 hours lecture, 3 hours lab (GR or P/NP).
 Recommended Preparation: SPAN 2A.
 Course is conducted entirely in Spanish.

 Intermediate Spanish composition: Writing in Spanish, including writing strategies as well as recognition and self-correction of errors.
+1105.00